im2fast4u/im2fast4u.github.io/_posts/2025-12-26-post-general-relativity.md

 Imagine you have a trampoline, which is space-time in this example, and you put a heavy bowling ball straight down in the center.
 Let's say that was the sun.
 The sun will create a dip.
 Now, you put a small marble on the edge.
 The marble will act as Earth, and it will go rolling toward the bowling ball - that's how the sun attracts Earth.
 The sun curves space-time.

 ## Quantum Gravity
+After Einstein published his theory of general relativity, he wondered about unifying quantum mechanics and general relativity into a single framework called quantum gravity.
+Einstein worked on this for many years but never found a solution.
+This is still a problem we face today.
+Unifying quantum mechanics and general relativity is necessary for a theory of everything.

 ## Conclusion